David-Haim/concurrencpp/README.md

 #### `resume_on` function
 `resume_on` returns an awaitable that suspends the current coroutine and resumes it inside given `executor`.
 This is an important function that makes sure a coroutine is running in the right executor.
 For example, applications might schedule a background task using the `background_executor` and await the returned result object.
 In this case, the awaiting coroutine will be resumed inside the background executor.
 A call to `resume_on` with another cpu-bound executor makes sure that cpu-bound lines of code will not run on the background executor once the background task is completed.
-If a coroutine was re-scheduled to run on another executor using `resume_on`, but that executor is shut down before it can resume it, that coroutine is resumed and an `erros::broken_task` exception is thrown.
+If a task is re-scheduled to run on another executor using `resume_on`, but that executor is shut down before it can resume the suspended task, that task is resumed immediately and an `erros::broken_task` exception is thrown.
 In this case, applications need to quite gracefully.
 ```cpp
 /*
     Returns an awaitable that suspends the current coroutine and resumes it inside executor.